Skip to content

 two_sum.cpp

-/* Method two: Auxiliary hash table */
+/* Method 2: Auxiliary hash table */

 vector<int> twoSumHashTable(vector<int> &nums, int target) {